nagyyasser2/Real-Time-Chat-App/README.md

-# 🗨️ Chatters
+# 🗨️ Sahab (سحــاب)

-Welcome to the **Chatters** project!
+Welcome to the **Sahab** project!
 This application is designed to deliver seamless and real-time communication.
 Below is a detailed breakdown of the database schema, entities, and features.
 The project uses **MongoDB** as its database, ensuring reliability and scalability.

 ---